LauraMarott/SocialGraphs/Actors.md

 To sum up, the high ranked movies tend to have a high influence at each other, which might mean that they use popular actors.
 However, it is difficult to say anything about the rest of the movies.

 ### Understanding the Network further

+For the more interested reader, you can gain some deeper insight of the network by looking into the degree distribution, the scale-freeness and whether the network is assortative or disassortative.

 #### Degree Distribution

+This distribution is another way to look at the degrees and see how they behaves.

 <figure style="text-align: center;">
   <img src="./images/degree_distribution.png" width="500"/>
 </figure>

+It is seen that the majority of the movies are connected to between 1 and 4 other movies.
+A few movies uses many popular actors and are connected to over 20 other movies.
+The average degree of the network is 8.65, meaning that each movie on average is connected to 8 other movies.
+This high average may be due to the three possibilites of connecting to other - the three actors.

 #### Scale-freeness

+Already from the above degree distribution a tendency of a power-law distribution can be seen.
+The degree distribution can be translated to a loglog plot to strengthen this assumption:

 <figure style="text-align: center;">
   <img src="./images/scale_free.png" width="500"/>
 </figure>

+The loglog plot shows that the degrees are following a power-law distribution due to its declining behaviour.
+Thus, the network is scale-free which means that hubs are expected since the connections has preferential attachment (aligning with the friendship paradox).
+As we have seen above, some movies are using popular actors and are more likely to be connected to many other movies and thereby becoming a hub.
+However, this has nothing to do directly with the rating, but is just explaining the behaviour of the network.

 #### Assortative or Disassortative Network?

+To describe the structure of the network's connections even more, the Degree Correlation Cofficient (using Pearson) is found to be 0.36.
+Since this number is higher than 0, it indicates that the network is disassortative meaning that the network has a hub and spoke structure.
+This means that small nodes are more likely to connect to the hubs.

+This is different from what was assumed.
+It was assumed that big nodes shared the same popular actors.
+Instead it seems like the hubs are based on the fact that the actors are playing in many movies with many different other actors.

+This analysis indicates that many things may play a role when it comes to the popularity of a movie - not only the actors.
+If the network had been representing the friendship of the actors it would probably have been assortative.

 ### Conclusion

+Based on the degrees and the eigenvector centralities it can be seen that the actors might have an influence on what makes a movie successful.
+This is based on the high ranked and medium ranked nodes being the biggest in these analyses.

+Looking deeper into the structure and behaviour of the network, however, tells that other factors influences the success of a movie - not only the actors.
+Therefore, you may find it necessary to return to [home](https://lauramarott.github.io/SocialGraphs/) and investigate the network using other methods!